mkgeiger/neural-network/README.md

 - `Tanh`: hyperbolic tangent curve, only for Dense- and Output layers.
 - `Softsign`: softsign curve, only for Dense- and Output layers.
 - `Softmax`: softmax function, only for the Output layer.

+## Different loss functions:
+- `MSE`: mean squared error
+- `Categorical cross entropy`: softmax loss (used always in combination with the Softmax activation in Output layers)